 IBM, the largest computer company in the world, is taking great strides to make this a reality.
 On November 6, 2019, they announced that the Natural Language Processing technology of Watson Discovery, along with IBM public cloud technology, is now being used by public, private, and not-for-profit organizations as they collaborate to bring an end to human trafficking.

-This powerful, new AI technology resource is called Traffik Analysis Hub (TA Hub), and it is believed to be one of the largest always-on AI resources for fighting human trafficking that bridges public, private, and not-for-profit sectors worldwide.
+This highly effective, new AI technology resource is called Traffik Analysis Hub (TA Hub), was co-created by IBM and donated to a group of public, private, and not for profit organizations, led by STOP THE TRAFFIK (STT), a non-governmental organization (NGO).
+It is believed to be one of the largest always-on AI resources for fighting human trafficking that bridges public, private, and not-for-profit sectors worldwide.

 A collaborative effort